HoldenLab/VerciniAnalysisJ/README.md

 INSTALLATION

+_Installation via FIJI update site (recommmended)_
 Install the VerciniAnalysisJ plugin in FIJI by
 - Clicking Help > Update > Manage Update Sites > VerciniAnalysisJ.
 - Close "Manage Update Sites" dialog and click "Apply changes" This should install the plugin and all dependencies within ~1 min.

+_Manual installation_
+Install StackReg by activating the BIG_EPFL update site
+- Clicking Help > Update > Manage Update Sites > BIG_EPFL.
+- Close "Manage Update Sites" dialog and click "Apply changes" Install ActionBar plugin
+- Download ActionBar plugin from figshare by [this link](https://figshare.com/articles/dataset/Custom_toolbars_and_mini_applications_with_Action_Bar/3397603)
+- Extract the ZIP file and copy "action_bar.jar" to the FIJI plugins directory _Fiji\plugins_ Install VerciniAnalysisJ
+- Download the latest release from the [VerciniAnalysisJ GitHub](https://github.com/HoldenLab/VerciniAnalysisJ/releases)
+- Extract the ZIP file and copy the entire VerciniAnalysisJ folder to _Fiji\scripts\Plugins_

 USAGE INSTRUCTIONS

 Open Fiji, start the plugin by running Plugins > VerciniAnalysisJ > Start Vercini ActionBar.
 Denoising may take >30 min for large datasets.
 Registration may take 5-15 min, also depending on the size of the dataset.
 All other operations should finish within 1 min.

+Note that to automatically crop out ROIs into smaller images, the software expects the ROI file to match the corresponding image.
+Ie for "test_image.tif" the ROI file should be called "test_image.roi.zip".
+This is done automatically by the VerCINI ActionBar but if you are saving the files yourself you also need to follow this convention.

 DEMO